wp-plugins/related-posts-by-taxonomy/readme.txt

 Example to show 10 related posts instead of the default 5.
 <pre><code>[related_posts_by_tax posts_per_page="10"]</code></pre>

-Read the documentation that comes with the plugin for more information on these attributes and what they do.
+Read the documentation for more information on these attributes and what they do.

 == Installation ==
 * Unzip the <code>related-posts-by-taxonomy.zip</code> folder.